Putting Reconciliation into Practice: Inclusion and Action

 - Cross-cutting: Thought-provoking program with new, innovative and credible ideas on how to move forward with reconciliation.

-The sessions will be facilitated by a team of experienced moderators and involve presentations by leading experts including Indigenous leaders, discussion, critical thinking and interactive learning.
+The sessions are facilitated by a team of experienced moderators and involve presentations by leading experts including Indigenous leaders, discussion, critical thinking and interactive learning.
 The seminar series will focus on considering concrete policy solutions to some of the topical and important issues associated with the Indigenous agenda.
+The dates of the sessions will be published shortly.

-Session 2: Understanding and applying the government’s agenda
+Session 1 on Nov.
+13, 2018: Understanding and applying the government’s agenda

-Session 4: Building a nation-to-nation, government-to-government and Inuit-Crown relationship
+Session 4 on Feb.
+12, 2019: Building a nation-to-nation, government-to-government and Inuit-Crown relationship

 Who Should Attend